-Michael Florey is a Senior Principal in the Twin Cities office of Fish & Richardson.
-A member of the award-winning intellectual property litigation group, his practice emphasizes complex intellectual property litigation.
-He has substantial trial experience including jury and bench trials, Markman and Preliminary Injunction hearings with live witnesses, and trial before the American Arbitration Association.
-Mr. Florey is a leading national expert in the area of patent damages.
-He has extensive experience in intellectual property and product liability cases involving products regulated by FDA.
-Mr. Florey is highly skilled at cases that rest in large part on expert analyses, testing, and testimony.
+Michael is a leading national authority in the area of patent damages.
+He has extensive experience in IP and product liability cases involving products regulated by the Food and Drug Administration.
+He is highly skilled at cases that rest in large part on expert analyses, testing, and testimony.

-Mr. Florey was named a 2016 “IP Client Service All-Star” in BTI Consulting Group’s survey of general counsel from the world’s largest corporations.
-He was one of only 30 intellectual property (IP) attorneys selected nationwide for the Client Service All-Star list, which highlights lawyers who deliver superior dedication to client service.
-Mr. Florey was selected for inclusion in 2015 and 2016 editions of Chambers USA: America’s Leading Lawyers of Business as a leader in his practice area and has been named to the 2010-2016 and 2019-2021 lists of Best Lawyers® in America.
-He was selected as a Minnesota Lawyer “Attorney of the Year” in 2013 and “Lawyer of the Year” in 2021 by Best Lawyers® in America for patent litigation.
+Michael was named a 2016 “IP Client Service All-Star” in BTI Consulting Group’s survey of general counsel from the world’s largest corporations.
+He was one of only 30 IP attorneys selected nationwide for the list, which highlights lawyers who deliver superior dedication to client service.
+He was selected for inclusion in 2015 and 2016 editions of Chambers USA: America’s Leading Lawyers of Business as a leader in his practice area and has been named to the 2010-2016 and 2019-2021 lists of Best Lawyers in America.
+He was selected as a Minnesota Lawyer “Attorney of the Year” in 2013 and “Lawyer of the Year” in 2021 by Best Lawyers in America for patent litigation.

-Mr. Florey is active in efforts to promote diversity in the legal profession.
-He is a member of the firm’s Diversity Committee and is the firm’s Member Representative for Twin Cities Diversity In Practice.
-Mr. Florey represented Fish & Richardson at the inaugural Women In Law Hackathon competition sponsored by Diversity Lab, Stanford Law School, and Bloomberg Law.
+Michael is active in efforts to promote diversity in the legal profession.
+He is a member of the firm’s diversity committee and is the firm’s member representative for Twin Cities Diversity In Practice.
+He represented Fish & Richardson at the inaugural Women In Law Hackathon competition sponsored by Diversity Lab, Stanford Law School, and Bloomberg Law.
 He was a member of “Team 4,” whose proposal was awarded second place in this national competition designed to bring forward innovative solutions to increase retention and promotion of women in large law firms.

 Gilead Sciences, Inc. v.
 Merck & Co., Inc. – Trial counsel for Gilead Sciences in a patent case involving a revolutionary antiviral cure for Hepatitis C. Lead counsel for the damages phase of trial, securing a jury verdict awarding only 10% ($200 million) of the damages sought by Merck ($2 billion).
 Subsequently the Court conducted a bench trial on equitable issues, and declared the asserted patents unenforceable, resulting in no liability to Gilead.